TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Resume the sound effect
-This API is used to resume the sound effect.
+This API is used to resume playing back the sound effect.
 #### Function prototype
 ```
 ITMGContext TMGAudioEffectCtrl public int ResumeEffect(int soundId)